THRIVE: Providing Cash Relief to DC Residents Hit Hardest by the Pandemic

 When the pandemic hit, the THRIVE East of the River (THRIVE) partnership in Washington, DC, began providing direct cash payments and grocery assistance to up to 500 households in Ward 8, where most residents are Black and one-third have incomes below the federal poverty level.
 The cash transfer program appears to provide the largest short-term private emergency cash relief payment offered in the United States.

-The partnership seeks to achieve the following:
+The partnership sought to